10 Foods To Avoid After Dental Crown Placement

 How are crowns made?

 Your dentist will reduce and contour the affected tooth before taking an impression of your teeth and gums.
-The impression is sent to a dental lab where your crown will be made.
+The impression is sent to a dental lab where your permanent crowns will be made.
 In the meantime, your dentist will fit you for a temporary crown which is used as a placeholder until your permanent crown is ready.
 Once your permanent crown is ready, your dentist will place it on the affected tooth then cement it in place.
-Many people worry that crowns are noticeable but they actually look like natural teeth.
+Many people worry that temporary dental crown`s are noticeable but they actually look like natural teeth.

-When you receive your temporary crown you will need to be very careful with the foods you eat.
-Moreover, when you get your permanent crown, you’ll need to stay away from the same foods for a few weeks to let the crown settle in your mouth.
+When you receive your temporary crown you will need to be very careful with the foods you eat and know what not to eat with the temporary crown.
+Moreover, when you get your permanent crown, you’ll need to stay away from eating the same foods for a few weeks to let the crown settle in your mouth.

 Most of these foods you should be avoiding anyway because they are high in sugar.
 Sugar is highly damaging to your teeth whether you have a crown or not.
 In the days following your crown procedure, stay away from: